Our comprehensive range of occupational healthcare services ensures that we can tailor a solution to suit your workplace needs. Our services include:

 - on-site training courses.

-A pre-employment medical is an independent assessment of injuries and illnesses conducted by a qualified occupational physician in order to minimise risk to your employees and your workplace.
+A pre-employment medical is an independent assessment of injuries and illnesses conducted by a qualified physician in order to minimise risk to your employees and your workplace.
 Our pre-employment medical assessments adhere to industry medical standards that will ensure an applicant is fit for work.
 Our fit-for-work assessments cover a number of industries including:

 - rail and track